-Your GP surgery chooses the level of detail available for you to see in your record.
+Your GP surgery chooses the level of detail available for you to see in your health record.
 They may also choose to switch off features, like appointment booking, if they need to.

-What you can do in the app
+What you can do with your NHS App

-You'll need to prove who you are before you can:
+Using the NHS App or the NHS website, you'll need to prove who you are before you can:

 - book and manage appointments